holepunchto/pear-docs/helpers/protomux.md

   id: buffer,
   // Optional encoding for a handshake
   handshake: encoding,
-  // Optional array of message types you want to send/receive.
+  // Optional array of message types that you want to send/receive.
   messages: [],
   // Called when the remote side adds this protocol.
   // Errors here are caught and forwarded to stream.destroy async onopen (handshake) {},
-  // Called when the channel closes - ie the remote side closes or rejects this protocol or we closed it.
+  // Called when the channel closes - i.e. the remote side closes or rejects this protocol or we closed it.
   // Errors here are caught and forwarded to stream.destroy async onclose () {},
   // Called after onclose when all pending promises have been resolved.